 Finding hidden prescription papers or empty pill bottles and social withdrawal may be signs of prescription drug abuse.
 People often want to keep their addiction a secret, so they isolate themselves and hide materials from others out of fear or knowing disapproval.

-According to the Centers for Disease Control and Prevention (CDC), “States with general doctor shopping laws prohibit clients from obtaining drugs by any or all of the following means: fraud, deceit, misrepresentation, subterfuge, or concealment of material fact.”
 All states and the District of Columbia have “doctor shopping” laws in effect, along with verifiable databases to check on a client’s existing prescriptions.
 This is one way to prevent a rise in prescription drug abuse.

 Another sign of prescription drug abuse may be financial struggles.
-Selling jewelry, stealing, gambling, and excessive debt may be signs of a hidden drug addiction.
+Selling jewelry, stealing, gambling, and excessive debt may be signs of hidden drug addiction.
 Additionally, secretive behavior may also be a big sign.
 A change in social circles, excessive partying, refusal to share whereabouts, and unusual disappearances for excessive amounts of time may indicate a serious problem.

 It is important to encourage loved ones to open up and find treatment today.
 While stopping illegal prescription acquisition is ongoing, more and more people are discussing their addictions openly and honestly, thus shattering stigma.
 There is no reason not to speak up and ask for help.

-Primary treatment and detox programs help abusers complete the withdrawal process.
+Primary treatment and drug detox programs help complete the withdrawal process.
 For opiate withdrawal, symptoms like depression, physical pain, anxiety, anger, and even suicidal ideations may result.
 The withdrawal process forces the body to go without the normal flood of endorphins, which may dangerously lead to depression and related symptoms.